Fires, burn-offs and permits

 See also our open air burning fact sheet.

-Please allow a couple of days for your permit to be processed.
+Please allow a week for your permit to be processed.
 Permits are free and are granted to burn dry solid fuels only.
 If your property is greater than one hectare in size, you do not require a permit.

 However, for all open air fires you must: